What is eyelid surgery?

 - Reviewing medications, supplements, alcohol, tobacco, or drug use

-A week before the procedure, you can prepare at home in the following ways:
+A week before the procedure, you can prepare at home by:

 - Staying hydrated